Identifying the Causes of Electrical Noise and Interference

 - Electrical Noise

-Electrical noise or interference can be caused by other problems as well, such as loose or deteriorating electrical splices or connections which can produce noise conditions while under an electrical load.
+Electrical noise or interference can be caused by other problems as well, such as a worn out light switch with bad contacts, loose or deteriorating electrical splices or connections which can produce noise conditions while under an electrical load.

 - Location of the Microwave Oven and Electronic Devices